ahmad19/Dynamic-forms-in-ReactJS/README.md

-# Nested-forms-in-ReactJS
+# Dynamic-forms-in-ReactJS
-Nested forms implemented in ReactJS
+Dynamic forms implemented in ReactJS

 Original Idea of the form is taken from here: http://bootsnipp.com/snippets/featured/dynamic-sortable-tables